alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 * 03, MUL: Multiply the two operands.
 The first operand must be a register, and it is where the result is stored.
 The first two flag bits determine whether the second operand identifies a register, a global variable, or a constant value.
 * 04, DIV: Divide the second operand by the first.
 The first operand must be a register, and it is where the result is stored.
 The first two flag bits determine whether the second operand identifies a register, a global variable, or a constant value.
 The third flag bit, when enabled, transforms the operation into a modulus.
 * 05, CPY: Copy the first value to the second.
 The first two flag bits determine whether the first operand identifies a register, a global variable, or a constant value.
 The second two flag bits determine whether the second operand identifies a register, or a global variable.
-* 06, PCPY: Copy a property from an object to a register.
-The first operand is an object, the second a property name.
-The first two flag bits determine whether the first operand identifies a register, or a global variable.
+* 06, PCPY: Copy a property from an object to a register or vice versa.
+The first operand is an object, the second a property name, and the third a register.
+The first two flag bits determine whether the first operand identifies a register, or a global variable, while the third determines direction (0 = Object -> Register, 1 = Register -> Object)
 * 07, CMP: Compare two numbers of the same type.
 The first two flag bits determine whether the second operand identifies a register, a global variable, or a constant value, while the third and forth flag bits do the same for the second operand.
 * 08, JMP: Transfers execution to another position in the current function, identified with a 64-bit offset.
 Each flag identifies a possible condition.
   * 00000001: Less than.